rheartpython/cisw/labsfoundations.md

 Adding and searching data on the Azure Data Catalog

 1. Search for one on-line table involving your business scenario
-* Connect to the Azure Data Catalog
+2. Connect to the Azure Data Catalog
-* Add a Data Source as an HTTP site
+3. Add a Data Source as an HTTP site
-* Add metadata to the information
+4. Add metadata to the information
-* Save and view in Portal
+5. Save and View in Portal
-* Search for your data element based on name or tag you added
+6. Search for your data element based on name or tag you added
-* Add more tags
+7. Add more tags
-* Add yourself as an expert
-* Search for your name as an expert
+9. Search for your tags
+  * For data ideas check out FiveThirtyEight's github:  https://github.com/fivethirtyeight/data

 Copy and view data on your storage account using AZCOPY

-1. Open the Azure Portal, locate your Storage Account (or create one if you have not), and a Container (or create one if you have not).   * Note the name of the SA and the Container, and your storage key.
+1. Open the Azure Portal, locate your Storage Account (or create one if you have not), and a Container (or create one if you have not).
+  * Note the name of the account name, account key and path to container.
-* From your DVSM, or if you installed the Azure PowerShell tools locally, open a command prompt.
+2. From your DVSM, or if you installed the Azure PowerShell tools locally, open a command prompt.
   * If you do not have the AZCOPY command, download and install it here: [http://aka.ms/downloadazcopy](http://aka.ms/downloadazcopy)
-* Navigate to this page: [https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/)
+3. Navigate to this page: [https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/](https://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/)
-* Locate the section marked **“Blob: Upload - Upload single file”** and follow the instructions to load one file to your storage account, using your Storage Account and storage keys.
+4. Locate the section marked **“Blob: Upload - Upload single file”** and follow the instructions to load a csv file (any csv file you have - like HVAC.csv in \Resources\R\ folder or like [this](https://raw.githubusercontent.com/fivethirtyeight/data/master/san-andreas/earthquake_data.csv) one) to your storage account, using your Storage Account and storage keys.
+5. Next you have two options (choose one or both):
+  * Simple blob download
-* Next, locate the section on the web page with instructions marked **“Blob: Download - Download single blob”**.
+    --> Locate the section on the web page with instructions marked **“Blob: Download - Download single blob”**.
 Follow the instructions there to copy your file to a new folder on your local computer.
+  * Azure Machine Learning (AML) option --> 1.
+Go to your AML account and login  2.
+Create a new blank experiment  3.
+Import the the csv file from your blob storage container with the `Import Data` module (fill in details from Storage Account)

 Exploring your data

 1. Using the building.csv and HVAC.csv files in your \Resources folder, use R, Excel, Azure ML or any other exploration tools you’ve seen in the class to explore the shape, size, layout, distribution and other characteristics you can find in the data.
+  * You could explore some of the SDKs at this point as well at [https://azure.github.io/projects/sdks/](https://azure.github.io/projects/sdks/) (for example you could use the python [`azureml`](https://github.com/Azure/Azure-MachineLearning-ClientLibrary-Python#microsoft-azure-machine-learning-python-client-library) with an AML workspace, locally or in jupyter notebooks)
-* Document that in any format and be ready to discuss.
+2. Document that in any format and be ready to discuss.

 **_CISW - Foundations Section 3:  Data Preparation_**

 Create the ADF, Load your Source Data

-1. Open the ADF Student Workbook file from your \Resources folder
+1. Open the ADF Student Workbook file from your \Resources\ADF\ folder
-* Follow the steps for Lab 1
+2. Follow the steps for Lab 1
-* The follow the steps for Lab 2
+3. The follow the steps for Lab 2
   * Note – There’s a useful JSON prettifier here: [http://www.jsoneditoronline.org/](http://www.jsoneditoronline.org/)

 Create the Linked Services